-Otis graduates will be able to assemble, evaluate, and ethically use information from diverse sources to accomplish a specific purpose.
+Otis College graduates will be able to assemble, evaluate, and ethically use information from diverse sources to accomplish a specific purpose.

 The world of information is constantly changing.
 Today we are more than just consumers.
 We are now also creators of new knowledge and information.